gjeunen/marsden_obj1_non-destructive_heDNA/README.md

 5   asv.21      Chionodraco myersi         4       102528   0.0039013733               51           24.285714
 ```

 Based on these results, we will remove asv.14 from the data set, since it is only present in a single sample with more than 1 read (2 out of 3 samples only positive as singletons).
 We will also filter the data based on an abundance threshold of 0.0039% or 1, depending on which is higher.
 After abundance threshold filtration, the qPCRNEG sample does not contain any reads, as well as 4 samples, including T74_1, T74_8, TW74_5, and TW74_6.
-All samples are tissue extractions from the calcereous sponge.
+All samples are tissue extractions from the Bryozoa.
 Besides asv.14, which is deemed a contaminant, no additional ASVs sum to 0.
 Therefore, no additional ASVs are removed.

 ### 5.4 Unassigned and off-target ASVs